 After you have worked with your current staff, the next step is to get really serious about your interviewing and hiring process.
 To be the best, you must hire the best.
 It is therefore necessary to determine specifically what “excellence” is in your industry and only hire people the meet or exceed your model.
 Will it be hard to find such people?
 Yes.
 Will you have to pay more to get them?
 Probably.
 But, remember this: the future of your company is directly determined by the quality of your people – period.

-We began this series of articles with establishing the need for a vivid and compelling vision for the organization that is formulated with the help of the entire corporate team.
+We began this series of articles by establishing the need for a vivid and compelling vision for the organization that is formulated with the help of the entire corporate team.
 Next, a specific, measurable and time-bound plan must be implemented to achieve that vision, driven by a strong sense or urgency throughout the company to make things happen…now.
 In addition, it is fundamental to the success of any organization to build a team of the brightest and most talented people possible, and then give them all the information and support they need to perform at a superior level.
-Once these steps have been accomplished, the entire organization must turns it’s collective focus to the task of creating a legion of happy, satisfied customers that become raving fans for your products and business.
+Once these steps have been accomplished, the entire organization must turn its collective focus to the task of creating a legion of happy, satisfied customers that become raving fans for your products and business.
 The final article in the series will deal with the importance of Customer Focus.

 Article # 5

 The best companies in the world are absolutely clear about establishing customer service as the top priority.
-From the quality of the product and the appearance of the store, to the way they answer the phone and how they handle complaints, they are completely obsessed with delivering a superior customer service experience every time.
+From the quality of the product and the appearance of the store to the way they answer the phone and how they handle complaints, they are completely obsessed with delivering a superior customer service experience every time.
 The fact of the matter is there are more choices than ever for consumers and their tolerance for poor service or delays is diminishingly daily.
 If you do not take care of your customers – somebody else soon will be.

 How do you achieve excellent customer service?
 Here are just a few ideas:

 - A leading cause of service mishaps is aiming at the wrong target.
-Definitions of good service vary by industry, by channel of distribution, by type of product, by class of customer and by the service levels of your competitors.
+Definitions of good service vary by industry, by the channel of distribution, by type of product, by class of customer and by the service levels of your competitors.
 Ask your customers specifically what they consider “great” service – then build all your systems around giving it to them.
 You might be surprised at what they tell you!

 - Make delivering superior customer service (as defined by your customers) the major focus of your business.
 Steep your employees in absurd amounts of training, celebrate exceptional service encounters, reward employees that go above and beyond for the customer.
 In all industries, when competitors are roughly matched, those that stress customer service will win.